TaylorW43/CS573_data_visualization/README.md

   * Then I will spend about eight or nine days trying to perfect my world map visualization, see if there's anything particularly interests me and makes me want to change and try out different ideas.
   * Next I will spend about seven or eight days trying to perfect my plot with menus visualization.
 This is a big part of my project, also for the reason that I found this one interesting, I can see a lot of effort going into this one.
   * The remaining five or six days I'll spent on perfect my other designs.
 Again, I want to try out different things and see which one I think is the best.

+## Problems along the way
+After I spent time trying to figure out how to do pie chart, I actually found out that the dataset I have isn't suitable for this kinda of visualization.
+Therefore I had to delete this from my project schedule.
+However due to this I decided to add more functions to my other visualizations.